-BlackBerry announces plans to cut 4,500 jobs, refocus on enterprise and prosumer marketsAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry announces plans to cut 4,500 jobs, refocus on enterprise and prosumer marketsAlex Wagner - Editorial Director of News and Content

 BlackBerry made several big announcements this week, including the introduction of its 5-inch Z30 smartphone and the impending arrival of BBM for Android and iPhone, and today that company had another major piece of news to share.
 However, this announcement falls squarely on the opposite end of the excitement spectrum.